new92/IAM/README.md

 Answers:

-    ➡️ The login error can be resolved by logging in to your instagram account from your browser and then running the script.
+    ➡️ The login error can be resolved by logging in to your instagram account from your browser and then running this script.

-    ➡️ The error while commecting can be resolved by using the option No 32
+    ➡️ The error while making a comment if you are using the option No 30 can be resolved by using the option No 32.
+And the opposite if you are using option No 32

     ➡️ The error while sending a file to another user can be resolved by sending a file with a different extension or by compressing it in a .zip file.

+    ➡️ The error while reseting the password can be resolved by reseting it manually.
+Most times this option works but there are some times that it doesn't.

     ➡️ And finally the error while setting a specific time to execute an action can be resolved by